melaniebrgr/learning-computer-science/04-languages/03-python/python.md

 - Ternary operator (`x if condition else y`)
 - Nested conditions

-A statement is evaulated as true if one of the following is correct: 1.
+A statement is evaluated as true if one of the following is correct: 1.
 The "True" boolean variable is given, or calculated using an expression, such as an arithmetic comparison.
 2. An object which is not considered "empty" is passed.

 Here are some examples for objects which are considered as empty: 1.
 An empty string: "" 2.
 An empty list: [] 3.
 The number zero: 0 4.
 The false boolean variable: False